fanf2/qp/notes-mistakes.md

   * branch

-	a pair of an index word and a pointer to a node
+	a pair of an index word and a pointer to twigs

-  * node
+  * twigs

-    a vector of twigs
+    a vector of nodes

 Unions and bit fields